 To clear NAT translations use the command: clear ip nat translation

 R1#clear ip nat translation

-3. Verify the operations of NAT by checking details about every packet that is translated by the router.
-To view this information use the:
+3. Verify the operation of NAT by checking details about every packet that is translated by the router.
+To view this information using the:

 R1#debug ip nat or

 The later command debug ip nat detailed Provide a description of each packet that had been considered for translation.
 It also displays information on some errors such as failure to assign a global IP address.

 4. The show ip nat statistics command display:

 i, details of all the active translation entries